 From woodcut to photograph: techniques of book illustration

 ‘A picture is worth a thousand words’ – this commonplace adage reflects a widespread appreciation of the value of the visual image as both an aid to understanding and a stimulus to emotional or aesthetic response.
 That appreciation is reflected in the long and varied history of book illustration and in the constant striving by printers, illustrators and inventors to develop better ways of reproducing illustrations accurately and economically - themes we explore in this exhibition.

-Other exhibitions, from 2014, 2015 and 2016 are also available through the main online exhibition index
+Other exhibitions featuring many items from the FCO Collection are available to view through the main online exhibition index

 Using the collection in teaching programmes

 Working with colleagues in academic departments, we have continued to increase the number of seminars for undergraduate and postgraduate students involving material from the FCO Historical Collection.
 These seminars typically last an hour and involve an introduction to the collection, followed by a detailed examination and discussion of a selection of items.
 In most cases students are expected to follow up this initial visit to the Foyle Special Collections Library with individual consultation of material as they prepare essays or other coursework.